Table of Contents

 Combining planar tracking with motion tracking

-This article explains how to integrate planar image tracking with device motion tracking to enhance tracking stability and user experience in complex scenarios.
-It covers core principles, expected outcomes, and potential issues.
+This article introduces how to integrate planar image tracking with device motion tracking to enhance tracking stability and user experience in complex scenarios.
+It covers core principles, expected effects, and potential issue analysis.

-Motion Fusion combines the pose data from planar image tracking with the pose data from device motion tracking to achieve more robust pose estimation.
-The following is its core workflow:
+Motion fusion combines pose data from planar image tracking and device motion tracking to achieve more robust pose estimation.
+The core workflow is as follows:

 Data synchronization and complementation

-• Visual tracking: Calculates the pose (position + rotation) of the current frame through image feature point matching, but it is susceptible to occlusion, blur, or rapid movement.
+• Visual tracking: Calculates the current frame's pose (position + rotation) through image feature point matching, but is susceptible to occlusion, blur, or rapid movement.

-• Motion tracking: Uses IMU sensor high-frequency output and visual image output to obtain device motion data, but it has cumulative drift errors.
+• Motion tracking: Uses IMU sensor high-frequency output combined with visual image output to obtain device motion data, but suffers from cumulative drift errors.

 • Fusion mechanism:

-• Align the coordinate systems of the visual tracking pose and the device motion tracking pose.
+• Align coordinate systems between visual tracking poses and motion tracking poses.

-• When the target image is clearly visible and the motion is stable: prioritize visual tracking.
-Continuously feed the visual tracking pose into the fusion module for correction to reduce the cumulative drift of the entire system.
+• When target images are clearly visible with stable motion: Prioritize visual tracking.
+Continuously feed visual tracking poses into the fusion module for correction to reduce system drift.

 Key technical points

-• Timestamp alignment: Align the timestamps of visual frames with motion tracking data to avoid jitter caused by latency.
+• Timestamp synchronization: Align visual frame timestamps with motion tracking data to prevent jitter caused by latency.

-• Coordinate system alignment: Perform coordinate system alignment based on the trajectories from visual tracking and motion tracking.
+• Coordinate system alignment: Align coordinate systems based on trajectories from visual tracking and motion tracking.

 Applicable scenarios and limitations

-Motion fusion is not suitable for all scenarios.
-The motion fusion feature will not apply under the following circumstances:
+Motion fusion isn't suitable for all scenarios.
+It won't apply under any of the following conditions:

-In all other scenarios, using motion fusion will significantly enhance the user experience of planar image tracking, including but not limited to the following use cases:
+In other scenarios, motion fusion significantly enhances user experience for planar image tracking, including but not limited to:

-• Low-light conditions: When visual tracking performance degrades, the experience is maintained.
+• Low-light conditions: Maintains experience when visual tracking performance degrades.

 Phenomenon Cause User perception Solution

-Initial non-activation Motion tracking requires some time to initialize Content disappears during the initial phase Provide UI prompts to ensure system motion tracking initialization is complete
+Initial failure Motion tracking requires initialization time Content disappears during startup UI prompts until motion tracking initializes

-Significant drift Accumulated system errors with prolonged lack of visual correction Virtual objects deviate from their original positions Guide users to reduce occlusion time or add prompts for visual relocalization
+Significant drift Accumulated system errors without visual correction Virtual objects deviate from position Guide users to reduce occlusion time or add relocalization cues

 Test with supported devices in real scenarios:

-1. Align the image and confirm the virtual object is stable.
+1. Align device with image; confirm virtual object stability.

 Summary and best practices

-Motion fusion significantly improves the robustness of planar image tracking in many scenarios, but it requires hardware support and sufficient performance from the device. developers should selectively enable this feature based on the target user's device and provide a fallback solution for low-performance devices.
+Motion fusion significantly enhances planar image tracking robustness in many scenarios but requires supported hardware and sufficient performance.
+Developers should selectively enable this feature based on target devices and provide fallback solutions for low-performance devices.